dbsnapper/dbsnapper/docs/articles/dbsnapper-github-actions-amazon-ecs.md

 ---
-title: Using DBSnapper with GitHub Actions and Amazon ECS
+title: "Part 1: Using DBSnapper with GitHub Actions and Amazon ECS"
 description: Learn how to use DBSnapper with GitHub Actions self-hosted runners and AWS ECS Fargate to snapshot RDS databases.
 ---

 ## Overview

+**Note:** This is Part 1 of a multi-part series on using DBSnapper with GitHub Actions and Amazon ECS.
+[Go here to read **Part 2 - A Simplified Approach with Third-Party Runners**](dbsnapper-github-actions-ecs-simplified.md)

 <!-- prettier-ignore-start -->
 !!! note "Update: New DBSnapper GitHub Action"